ywng/name-tagger/README.md

   "shape_",
   "prefix_",
   "suffix_",
-  "word_vector_cluster",
+  "word_vector_naive",
 ]

-50043 out of 51578 tags correct
+49961 out of 51578 tags correct
-  accuracy: 97.02
+  accuracy: 96.86
 5917 groups in key
-5493 groups in response
+6432 groups in response
-4717 correct groups
+5039 correct groups
-  precision: 85.87
+  precision: 78.34
-  recall:    79.72
+  recall:    85.16
-  F1:        82.68
+  F1:        81.61

-Then, I also include the word vector clustering group as a feature.
-Initially, with the same number of epoches of training (9 epoches), I just got slightly, negligibly improvement over the accuracy and F1 score.
-Later on, I realised that the last bit of push for training accuracy (from 99.1 --> 99.8) with more epoches (19 epoches) help with the performance.
-Now the accuracy and F1 score is much improved.

 ***
+With binarization (convert to discrete valued-features) as described in (Gu et al 2014), the performance is not improved but decreased.
+It is probably because the trainer is not good at handling these features, and taking each dim of the vector as a feature is too much.

-**FEAT_EXTRACT_LIST = [
+FEAT_EXTRACT_LIST = [
   "is_title",
   "orth_",
   "lemma_",
+  "lower_",
   "norm_",
   "shape_",
+  "prefix_",
   "suffix_",
+  #"word_vector_naive",
+  "binarization",
+]

+48609 out of 51578 tags correct
+  accuracy: 94.24
+5917 groups in key
+7485 groups in response
+4804 correct groups
+  precision: 64.18
+  recall:    81.19
+  F1:        71.69

+***
+Using word vector clustering, I got the best performance on dev dataset.

+FEAT_EXTRACT_LIST = [
+  "is_title",
+  "orth_",
+  "lemma_",
+  "lower_",
+  "norm_",
+  "shape_",
+  "prefix_",
+  "suffix_",
+  #"word_vector_naive",
+  #"binarization",
   "word_vector_cluster",
-]**
+]

-50212 out of 51578 tags correct
+50570 out of 51578 tags correct
-  **accuracy: 97.35**
+  accuracy: **98.05**
 5917 groups in key
-5729 groups in response
+5997 groups in response
-4870 correct groups
+5195 correct groups
-  precision: 85.01
+  precision: 86.63
-  recall:    82.31
+  recall:    87.80
-  **F1:        83.63**

-Now, I try to change the total number of word vector embbedings group (K = 1024), and further increased the number of epoches (25 epoches), and just take backward 2, forward 1 neighboring word as contextual features, the performance is pushed higher a bit.
-F1 score increase is not trivial.
-Probably, the hyper-parameters (K, number of epoches, how many forward and backward neighboring words we consider) are also important.
+  F1:        **87.21**

 ## Setup and Libraries
 I use [spaCy](https://spacy.io/) python library to help extracting text features.
 It support convenient features extraction about text e.g. is_upper, prefix, suffix, shape of the word, is_stop, lemma (the canonical form) of a word etc.